1.1.M.100 Medical evidence (DSP, SA, JSP, partial capacity to work)

 Medical evidence requirements may vary depending on the purpose for which the evidence is collected and used.

-For SA, the primary source of medical evidence is a certificate from a medical practitioner containing information about diagnosis, prognosis and whether the person is incapacitated for their usual work or study, and if so for how long.
+For SA or JSP, the primary source of medical evidence is a certificate from a medical practitioner containing information about diagnosis, prognosis and whether the person is incapacitated for their usual work or study, and if so for how long.

 For the purpose of determining whether a person has a partial capacity to work because of an impairment, medical evidence is required to contain diagnosis by a medical practitioner of a condition that gives rise to the impairment as well as information about the functional impact of the impairment.

-Act reference: SSAct section 94 Qualification for DSP, section 666(1) Qualification for SA, section 16B Partial capacity to work
+Act reference: SSAct section 94 Qualification for DSP, section 593 Qualification for JSP, section 666(1) Qualification for SA, section 16B Partial capacity to work

 Policy reference: SS Guide 18.104.22.168 Medical & Other Evidence for DSP, 3.6.5 SA - Qualification & Payability, 1.1.P.65 Partial capacity to work (JSP, YA (job seeker), PP & SpB (NVH)), 3.6.3 Guidelines to the Tables for the Assessment of Work-related Impairment for DSP